Funtastic Play Ideas: HULA HOOP

 In each article of this series, few different ways of playing with a toy will be discussed.
 Let’s begin to explore the games and enjoy ourselves!

-This article explores play with the ever-green Hula Hoop.
+This article explores Play activity with the ever-green Hula Hoop.

 Hula hoops are easily available at any toy shop.
 They can be of varying sizes (generally adult or kid sizes), colors (the sparkly multicolored ones are the most fun), some are detachable (this may, however, make it a little flimsy) while others are not, few make sounds (the soft jingling ones, can be quite soothing!) or may have light emitting from them!

 Hula hoops are originally played to sway around the hips or other body parts (once you get better with the game!).
-It’s fun to do it along with music or play competitive games to see who rotates the hula hoop the most number of times.
+It’s fun to do it along with music or Play activity competitive games to see who rotates the hula hoop the most number of times.

-Let’s look at some other games we can play with this item and dive right into the fun:
+Let’s look at some other games we can Play activity with this item and dive right into the fun:

 Numbering each hula hoop and playing can make the game more competitive.
 Get the child to jump to a specific number.
 The adult or another child should be able to reach the same number or further.

-This game builds great motor skills, while also pushing concepts of number and social play skills (including competitive skills).
+This game builds great motor skills, while also pushing concepts of number and social Play activity skills (including competitive skills).

 To add a little more fun, number the hula hoops.
 Points for each player are counted based on the number the ball was thrown in.
 E.g. If the child threw the ball in the hoola hoop numbered 2,3 and 5.
 His points are 2+3+5=10.
 This makes the game more competitive while understanding concepts of numbers and more or less!